digirati-co-uk/iiif-canvas-panel/docs/components/vault.md

 At first glance this appears to have just printed out the manifest.
 But looking closer, the JSON isn't the same.

 * All the properties in the Presentation 3.0 API have been filled out, with default `null` or `[]` values, even if the manifest didn't provide them.
+Normalisation to IIIF Presentation 3.0 means that, even when we load Presentation 2.x resources, we don't have to worry about whether they are objects or arrays.
+Vault's further normalisation means the we don't have to test array properties for null, they will always be there, but may have no members.
 * Child resources in the graph, such as the canvases in manifest.items, only have `id` and `type` properties: they are _references_.

 ```json